tantepose/text-scroll/readme.md

 # text-scroll ️📋

-## A node.js-app for text scrolling
+## A node.js-app for text scrolling.

 Put some text in text.txt, run app.js to console.log it one line at a time.